Home

 All the major international airlines have regularly scheduled Mexico City flights.
 It is an extremely busy airport.
 A new international terminal opened in late 2007, very slick and nice, making your arrival easier.

 Once your flight to Mexico City lands, there are several options for getting from the airport to San Miguel de Allende.
 There's a bus station right inside the airport.
-Ask directions for the 10-15 minute walk from the new international terminal.
-It's down the escalator under the old terminal.
+If you arrive at the new Terminal #2 (probable), you'll go through customs then walk through a door into the general terminal area. turn right and within two to three minutes you'll walk outside to the bus station.
 Easier yet, hire a skycap to take you there and haul your luggage.
 Buy a ticket to Querétaro then go to the platform.

 The comfortable, air-conditioned bus runs every half hour.
 When you arrive in Querétaro about 3 hours later, you can catch a bus to San Miguel.
 However, it is far more convenient to take a taxi.
-There will be several parked in front of the bus station, quite happy to deliver you right to your door in San Miguel for about $35-40US.
+There will be several parked in front of the bus station, quite happy to deliver you right to your door in San Miguel for about $30-40US.
+The ride will take a little less than an hour.

 Another option to is to book with Viajes San Miguel.
 On your arrivall, they will have someone waiting to meet your flight to Mexico as you come through customs in Mexico City.
 They'll take you to the airport bus station, buy your ticket and put you on the right bus.
 On arrival in Querétaro, they will meet your bus and drive you to your door in San Miguel.
 It's a very convenient option, especially if you're making your first visit to Mexico.